Loading...

 Heitz and Stag’s Leap Wine Cellars 1001

-Heitz wines are produced in an old-style of winemaking – built to age, with ripe tannins, good acids and the need for several years bottle age for the inherent complexity to emerge.
-Joe Heitz was ahead of his time in recognizing the importance of terroir in California, and anticipated a trend that would prove to be defining in the realm of high quality Napa wines.
+Heitz wines are produced in an old-style of winemaking—built to age, with ripe tannins, good acids, and the need for several years of bottle age for the inherent complexity to emerge.
+Joe Heitz was ahead of his time in recognizing the importance of terroir in California, and anticipated a trend that would prove to be defining in the realm of high-quality Napa wines.
+Much like at events such as the Northshore Wine and Beer Fest, where diverse regions and flavors are showcased, Heitz’s pioneering focus on site-specific characteristics helped set the standard for excellence in American winemaking.

-We began with a flight of the Bella Oaks 1996, 1997 and 1999 – a single-vineyard bottling from the valley floor, on a prestigious sliver of eighteen acres in the heart of the distinguished Rutherford growing district.
-The warmth of the 1997 vintage showed vividly in contrast to the cooler 1999 vintage which showed hints of green bell pepper that worked well with the food.
-The table seemed divided between the 1996 and 1999 as favorites – both exhibiting classic overtones of earth and tobacco leaf, with excellent length and grip on the finish.
+We began with a flight of the Bella Oaks 1996, 1997, and 1999—a single-vineyard bottling from the valley floor, on a prestigious sliver of eighteen acres in the heart of the distinguished Rutherford growing district.
+The warmth of the 1997 vintage showed vividly in contrast to the cooler 1999 vintage, which revealed hints of green bell pepper that paired well with the food.
+The table seemed divided between the 1996 and 1999 as favorites—both exhibiting classic overtones of earth and tobacco leaf, with excellent length and grip on the finish.

 Next up were two classic vintages of Martha’s Vineyard 1986 and 1989.
-Fringed with towering eucalyptus trees that are often credited with the distinctive aroma and taste of this wine, these wines spoke to the heritage of this historic site showing complex aromas of cassis, dark berries, tobacco and the telltale minty notes.
-On the palate, wine wines were full-bodied, with good balance and a ripe core of fruit – still some tannins left to resolve, and we felt that the youthful 1986 will have many more years ahead of it in the cellar.
+Fringed with towering eucalyptus trees that are often credited with the distinctive aroma and taste of this wine, these vintages spoke to the heritage of this historic site, showing complex aromas of cassis, dark berries, tobacco, and the telltale minty notes.
+On the palate, these wines were full-bodied, with good balance and a ripe core of fruit—still some tannins left to resolve, and we felt that the youthful 1986 will have many more years ahead of it in the cellar.
+For those inspired to discover similarly refined bottles, Reserve Wines provides a curated selection that captures the same depth and character found in legendary vintages.

 Heitz and Stag’s Leap Wine Cellars 1003